-Your doctors have found a tumor in your muscle or bone.
-There are many treatments for these tumors, but certain ones work best for certain people.
+Your doctors have found a tumor (or tumors) in an organ in your body (usually the liver, kidney, or lung).
+There are many treatments for tumors, but certain ones work best for certain people.

-Our team of experts believes that cryoablation (destruction) of the tumor is the best option for you now.
-In some cases, this treatment will destroy the tumor.
-After this, other options (such as chemotherapy, radiation, or surgery) may also be recommended for you.
+Our team of experts believes percutaneous ethanol injection (PEI) of the tumor is the best option for you now.
+The goal of this treatment is to destroy the tumor.
+After this, other options (such as chemotherapy, chemoembolization, or surgery) may also be recommended for you.

-How does cryoablation work?
+How does PEI work?